 Some individuals say they benefit greatly from microdosing.
 They state that it has improved their mental health greatly.
 I am incredibly happy for them, but a certain amount of psychedelic effect seems to be required to obtain pain relief.
 Every study I’ve looked at made use of of that “mind bending” effect that comes with psychedelics in order to work their “magic”.

 Sure, different conditions have different approaches.
 I would say that some of the headache condition sufferers can sometimes get away with the lightest doses and still see good results.
 Though the actual mechanism is not well understood, there are some plausible theories.
 One suggests that unique change in blood flow patterns from the vasoconstrictive properties of the psychedelics interrupts whatever process culminates into a migraine.
 If the dose is so tiny that it does not impact blood flow, it is unlikely to have an effect.

 A comparison of functional differences between (A) placebo and (B) hallucinogens.
 An illustration of the connections between neurological activity in (A) subjects given a placebo and (B) those given psilocybin.
 From Petri et al. (2014).

 Microdosing- Just Not Enough

-I don’t think that microdosing with amounts truly below perception would achieve this effect.
+I don’t think that microdosing with amounts truly below perception would achieve a significant effect.

 We do discuss these mechanisms during the retreat in detail.
 You can also read about the different dosing levels here.
 This all being said, microdosing is a personal choice, and is likely to become a big part of pop culture in the future.
 After our retreat, everyone goes home with both the confidence to handle whatever dose they choose,.
 They also acquire skills to cultivate whatever quantity at whatever rate they need.